7.6 Mechanisms of early detection and signposting of young people facing health risks

 In addition, the national curriculum of single-structure basic education sets guidelines for early detection and signposting of young people facing health risks.
 According to the national curriculum, the teacher is responsible for promoting and following pupils’ well-being, supporting and guiding them, and identifying possible difficulties.

 Since the most important documents regulating mechanisms of early detection are the Pupil and Student Welfare Act and the national curriculums (single-structure basic education, upper secondary education and vocational upper secondary education and training), these must be taken into consideration as the primary documents providing guidance for teachers and school health care professionals.
 The Finnish National Agency for Education organises training for stakeholders concerning the national curriculum, its goals and how to plan local curriculums are based on the national one.
-Additionally, the National Institute for Health and Welfare has a list of published recommendations for school health care, school catering, mental health work, and sex education on its websites.
+Additionally, the National Institute for Health and Welfare has a list of published recommendations for school health care, school catering, mental health work, and family services on its websites (in Finnish).
 Also the NGOs produce handbooks and materials and offer training and education for stakeholders.
-For example, the Finnish Association for Mental Health offers mental health work training for adults who are working with young people.
+For example, MIELI Mental Health Finland offers mental health work training for adults who are working with young people.
 (For more information, visit: Youth Wiki/Finland: 7.5 Mental health).
 The Mental Health Act covers the prevention of mental health problems, not only how to treat them.
-The Cultural and Sports Association of Finnish Vocational Education and Training SAKU has published a guidebook on student welfare in vocational upper secondary education.
-The guidebook includes central acts and decrees, which regulate educational institutions’ responsibilities, and presents operation models and suggestions.
-The guidebook is available in Finnish here.
 In addition, the website called TEAviisari introduces how student welfare services have been carried out in vocational education institutions.
 The website is based on self-evaluations by education providers.